-The Preservation of Electronic Records requirements are outlined in WAC 434-662.
 An "electronic record" includes those public records which are stored on machine readable file format.
-If a record is created in an electronic format, the electronic record is the primary record and is subject to provisions of RCW 42.56, the Public Records Act.
+If a record is created in an electronic format, the electronic record is the primary record and is subject to provisions of chapter 42.56 RCW, the Public Records Act.
 Electronic records must be retained in electronic format and remain usable, searchable, retrievable and authentic for the length of the designated retention period.
 Printing and retaining a hard copy is not a substitute for the electronic version.
 Responses to public record requests for electronic records other than those in common file formats such as pdf or similar formats will be coordinated through the Public Records Officer.